 - Comparative Military Interventions: The Question of Legitimacy (2004).
 Dublin: Trinity College, PhD Thesis

-Dr. Sungjin Kang is currently an advisor at Kim & Chang, the largest law firm in Korea.
-He obtained his PhD from Korea University in August 2015, focusing on the extraterritorial application of antitrust laws.
+Dr. Sungjin Kang is an in-house counsel at Seoul Semiconductor, one of the largest LED lighting device producers in the world.
+He obtained his PhD from Korea University in August 2015 focusing on the extraterritorial application of antitrust laws.
 He is a member of the bar in the State of New York.
-Prior to his current position, he spent about 3 1/2 years as an in-house counsel at LG Group and other small companies, working on international commercial disputes and antitrust investigations.
+Prior to his current position, he spent two years at LG Group as an in-house counsel, working on international commercial disputes and antitrust investigations.
 Prior to that, he spent four years in Belgium as an attorney at international law firms, practicing the European Union antitrust, European Union trade and World Trade Organization laws.
 He was a Judge Advocate General officer in the Korean Army between 2005 and 2008, working primarily on international legal issues between Korea and the United States.

 He earned a Bachelor of Laws (JD equivalent) at Korea University in 2000 and later earned a Master of Laws (LLM) degree in 2001 at the University of Michigan Law School.
 He also received a Postgraduate Diploma in European Union laws from the University of London (UCL / Queens College) in 2011.
 He spent a year at Georgetown University Law Center as a visiting researcher and Institute of International Economic Law Fellow between August 2002 and August 2003.
 Dr. Kang’s major area of focus is public international law, international economic law, and antitrust law.